MDHetrick/MechaCar_Statistical_Analysis/README.md

 - What statistical test would you use to test the hypothesis?
 And why?
   - For each metric: T-Test comparing MechaCar to competition (population mean).
 I would select this test because it is a test used to compare the means fo two groups to determine if there is a significant difference.
 - What data is needed to run the statistical test?
-  - MechaCar data for all metrics
+  - MechaCar data for each metric
   - Competitor's mean data for each metric